mausimus/rtdoom/README.md

 ### Features

 * from-scratch software-based rendering implementation (no 3D libraries used)
-* following originally used algorithms: BSP tree, no Z-buffer, no overdraw
+* following originally used algorithms: BSP tree, occlussion maps instead of z-buffer, no overdraw
 * ability to load original Doom WAD files

 ### Screenshots